 How do I Calculate How Much Zakat I Owe?

 - The easiest way to calculate your Zakat is by finding the monetary value of each type of wealth, then calculate 2.5% of the total sum.
-Use our Zakat calculator on the right, in the sidebar, to work out your Zakat for this year.
+Use the GRF Zakat calculator to work out your Zakat for this year.